peterrosenthal/ctd-fwd/process/project-2/README.md

 Code for the static apps can be found at https://gitlab.com/peter-and-bella-web-dev/project-2/-/tree/main/static/first-view and https://gitlab.com/peter-and-bella-web-dev/project-2/-/tree/main/static/second-view.

 ### Minimal State Representation
-Bella wrote this minimal state representation earlier, I want to refine it a little, but I don't have time yet...

 In our application, we have the following pieces of data:

-- The homepage that contains different components
+- The container that contains different components
 - Profile cards, allowing the user to select their chosen character
 - Profile information, allowing the user to “fill in” pre-selected text on their keyboard